1pete/gulp-css-grayscale/README.md

 ## Description

-Converts css to grayscale version
+Converts css colors to grayscale version.

-## todo
+## 2do

 * More tests
 * More comments